2022 Buick Encore GX Review, Ratings, Specs, Prices, and Photos

 The Encore GX charges 3-cylinders with its power needs.

-With its turbo-3 engines, the Encore GX has amiably quick acceleration and responsive steering.
+With its turbo-3 engine, the Encore GX has amiably quick acceleration and responsive steering.
 It earns a 5 for performance.

 Is the Buick Encore GX 4WD?

-Those with the larger engine can be fitted with all-wheel drive; otherwise, the Encore GX is front-wheel drive.
+It can be fitted with all-wheel drive; otherwise, the Encore GX is front-wheel drive.

 How fast is the Buick Encore GX?

 It’s not very quick, but it’s enough.
-Buick sells a base version with a 137-hp 1.2-liter turbo-3, but hasn’t offered one for a test drive.
-It’s sold only with front-wheel drive and a CVT—but it doesn’t weigh much less or have that much less power to make a big difference from its slightly more expensive sibling.

-The optional 1.3-liter turbo-3 costs under $500 as an upgrade, and it’s an easy choice.
-With 155 hp and 174 lb-ft of torque, it’s also teamed with a CVT in front-wheel-drive versions; when it’s fitted with all-wheel drive, it gets a 9-speed automatic.
+Buick used to sell a base version with a 137-hp 1.2-liter turbo-3, but now it comes only with a 1.3-liter turbo-3.
+With 155 hp and 174 lb-ft of torque, it’s teamed with a CVT in front-wheel-drive versions; when it’s fitted with all-wheel drive, it gets a 9-speed automatic.
 We like it with the CVT, where it makes excellent use of its low-end torque for a 0-60 mph time of about eight seconds.
 The engine’s muted by plenty of sound deadening, and the CVT even allows the driver to flick through imaginary gears (since CVTs use pulleys and belts, they don’t have actual gears).

 The Encore GX can tow up to 1,000 lb, and weighs from 3,025 to 3,273 lb.